tasmota/docs/docs/Displays.md

 The I<sup>2</sup>C address must be specified using `DisplayAddress XX`, e.g., `60`.
 The model must be spedified with `DisplayModel`, e.g., `2` for SSD1306.
 To permanently turn the display on set `DisplayDimmer 100`.
 Display rotation can be permanently set using `DisplayRotate X` (x = `0..3`).

 E-Paper displays are connected via software 3-wire SPI `(CS, SCLK, MOSI)`.
-The other three interface lines of the display (DC, Reset, busy) may be left unconnected.
+DC should be connected to GND , Reset to 3.3 V and busy may be left unconnected.
 The jumper on the circuit board of the display must be set to 3-wire SPI.

 The ILI9488, ILI9341 and SSD1351 are connected via hardware 3-wire SPI `(MOSI=GPIO13, SCLK=GPIO14, CS=GPIO15)`.
 The ILI9488 must also be connected to the backlight pin (dimmer supported on SSD1351).
 [Wiring](https://github.com/arendst/Tasmota/issues/2557#issuecomment-444454436)